-Literature on evidence-based policy suggests that technocratic models belie the complex and contested nature of the policy process and many barriers to the actual uptake of information produced in evaluations exist.
+Literature on evidence-based policy suggests that technocratic models downplay the complex and contested nature of the policy process and many barriers to the actual uptake of information produced in evaluations exist (see Bristow, Carter and Martin, 2015).
 There is still a lack of connection between innovation and evaluation (Word, Stream and Lukasiak, 2011; Askim, Hjelmar and Pedersen, 2018).
 Furthermore, as the pace of change is continuously increasing, innovation is entering all fields and all projects.
 Thus, evaluating innovation cannot be discussed separately from the broader public policy system or its evaluations - it should be ingrained within all evaluation frameworks and practices.
 Hence, also established evaluation methods and approaches need to be reformed to take into account the amplified need for innovation across all government activity.
 Chapter 1 outlined some of the key challenges dealing with innovation brings to evaluations.